waku-org/nwaku/docs/tutorial/pre-requisites-of-running-on-chain-spam-protected-chat2.md

     ![image](https://github.com/waku-org/nwaku/assets/68783915/ffbac631-b933-4292-a2c6-dc445bff153c)

    You will be shown the private key.
-This private key is used elsewhere by Waku RLN registration tools to assist with membership registration in the Sepolia testnet.
+   This private key is used elsewhere by Waku RLN registration tools to assist with membership registration in the Sepolia test network.
    We strongly recommend that you create an account only for this purpose.
    NEVER expose a private key that controls any valuable assets or funds.

 ## 2. Obtain Sepolia ETH from faucet